FIREPLACE ASHES, 16 GREAT WAYS TO DISPOSE OF THEM

 11. Put out fires

-Anyone that likes to have campfires knows that if you put sand or ash on the fire it will put it out making an airtight layer over the fire and stifling it, so this can be a simple way of putting out a campfire, just take some of the wood ash from a fire that has cooled down in a metal bucket and keep it off to the side, and when you are ready to put out a campfire the ash can be just poured on top, and so it can continue to be recycled every time you have a fire.
+Anyone who likes to have campfires knows that if you put sand or ash on the fire it will put it out making an airtight layer over the fire and stifling it, so this can be a simple way of putting out a campfire, just take some of the wood ash from a fire that has cooled down in a metal bucket and keep it off to the side, and when you are ready to put out a campfire the ash can be just poured on top, and so it can continue to be recycled every time you have a fire.

 12. Remove skunk stink